For the 10th KOSTAT-UNFPA Summer Seminar on Population

 • Free of charge, will be supported by KOSTAT

-• Responsible for own electronic devices (for online participants)
+• Responsible for own electronic devices for online lectures

 Course details